-- (t) "Taxing districts" means counties, townships, cities and incorporated towns and villages, school, road, park, sanitary, mosquito abatement, forest preserve, public health, fire protection, river conservancy, tuberculosis sanitarium and any other municipal corporations or districts with the power to levy taxes. - 34 (u) "Taxing districts' capital costs" means those costs of 35 taxing districts for capital improvements that are found by the 36 municipal corporate authorities to be necessary and directly result from the redevelopment project.
+- (t) "Taxing districts" means counties, townships, cities and incorporated towns and villages, school, road, park, sanitary, mosquito abatement, forest preserve, public health, fire protection, river conservancy, tuberculosis sanitarium and any other municipal corporations or districts with the power to levy taxes. - (u) "Taxing districts' capital costs" means those costs of taxing districts for capital improvements that are found by the municipal corporate authorities to be necessary and directly result from the redevelopment project. - (v) As used in subsection (a) of Section 11-74.4-3 of this Act, "vacant land" means any parcel or combination of parcels of real property without industrial, commercial, and residential buildings which has not been used for commercial agricultural purposes within 5 years prior to the designation of the redevelopment project area, unless the parcel is included in an industrial park conservation area or the parcel

-(v) As used in subsection (a) of Section 11-74.4-3 of this Act, "vacant land" means any parcel or combination of parcels property without industrial, commercial, residential buildings which has not been used for commercial agricultural purposes within 5 years prior to the designation of the redevelopment project area, unless the parcel is included in an industrial park conservation area or the parcel has been subdivided; provided that if the parcel was part of a larger tract that has been divided into 3 or more smaller tracts that were accepted for recording during the period from 1950 to 1990, then the parcel shall be deemed to have been subdivided, and all proceedings and actions of the municipality taken in that connection with respect to any previously approved or designated redevelopment project area or amended redevelopment project area are hereby validated and hereby declared to be legally sufficient for all purposes of this Act.
-For purposes of this Section and only for land subject to the subdivision requirements of the Plat Act, land is subdivided when the original plat of the proposed Redevelopment Project Area or relevant portion thereof has been properly certified, acknowledged, approved, and recorded or filed in accordance with the Plat Act and a preliminary plat, if any, for any subsequent phases of the proposed Redevelopment Project Area or relevant portion thereof has been properly approved and filed of in accordance with the applicable ordinance t.he municipality.
+1 has been subdivided; provided that if the parcel was part of a 2 larger tract that has been divided into 3 or more smaller 3 tracts that were accepted for recording during the period from 1950 to 1990, then the parcel shall be deemed to have been 4 5 subdivided, and all proceedings and actions of the municipality 6 taken in that connection with respect to any previously approved or designated redevelopment project area or amended 7 redevelopment project area are hereby validated and hereby 8 9 declared to be legally sufficient for all purposes of this Act.
+For purposes of this Section and only for land subject to the 10 11 subdivision requirements of the Plat Act, land is subdivided 12 when the original plat of the proposed Redevelopment Project Area or relevant portion thereof has been properly certified, 13 acknowledged, approved, and recorded or filed in accordance 14 15 with the Plat Act and a preliminary plat, if any, for any 16 subsequent phases of the proposed Redevelopment Project Area or 17 relevant portion thereof has been properly approved and filed applicable 18 accordance with the ordinance of the municipality.
+19